 (Heb.
 4:13) And there is no creature hidden from His sight, but all things are open and laid bare to the eyes of Him with whom we have to do.

 (1 Jn.
-3:20) In whatever our heart condemns us; for God is greater than our heart and knows all things.
+3:20) God is greater than our heart and knows all things.

-(Is.
-46:10) Declaring the end from the beginning, And from ancient times things which have not been done, Saying, ‘My purpose will be established, And I will accomplish all My good pleasure.’
+(Isa.
+46:10) Declaring the end from the beginning, and from ancient times things which have not been done, saying, ‘My purpose will be established, and I will accomplish all My good pleasure.’

 (Ps.
 147:5) Great is our Lord and abundant in strength; His understanding is infinite.

 Doesn’t God’s omniscience eliminate his own freewill?
-If he knows what He is going to do, then how can He choose to act differently?
+If God knows what He is going to do, then how can He choose to act differently?